Webinar | January.14.2021 | 8am - 9am (Eastern Standard Time)Webinar - Recording Available

 James Lloyd is a partner in Orrick's “outstanding” Cyber & Data Privacy Enforcement & Litigation Practice in London.
 Working with clients to navigate all aspects of international data privacy and cyber security crises to achieve better commercial, regulatory and judicial outcomes.

-Bringing a unique approach to cybersecurity and privacy in the UK and Europe, James serves his clients in guiding their response to cyberattacks, data breaches and enforcement action by data protection regulators.
-Described by his clients as “extremely knowledgeable and can always be relied on to provide timely, pragmatic and commercial advice,” James helps them navigate the confusing and, at times, contradictory world of privacy with confidence, and support them to achieve their overall business aims and objectives.
+With a background in litigation and investigations, James brings a unique approach to cybersecurity and privacy in the UK and Europe.
+James serves his clients in guiding their response to cyberattacks, data breaches and enforcement action by data protection regulators.
+Described by his clients as “extremely knowledgeable and can always be relied on to provide timely, pragmatic and commercial advice,” James helps them navigate the confusing and, at times, contradictory world of privacy with confidence, and supports them to achieve their overall business aims and objectives.

 Dr. Christian Schröder heads Orrick's IP/IT & Data Privacy Practice Group in Germany in Orrick’s Düsseldorf Office.
 Christian advises medium sized (Mittelstand) companies to large multinationals on IP, Unfair and Deceptive Trade Practices, E-Commerce, IT and Data Privacy/Data Protection.